DallanQ/tiny_towns/QA.md

 [cloister-well-and-other-pt-per-each](https://boardgamegeek.com/thread/2205285/cloister-well-and-other-pt-per-each)
 >  What is the meaning of the cards that have the scoring, 1pt each for a condition.
-Example:
+> Example:
-Cloister
+> Cloister
-1 pt for each cloister in the corners.
+> 1 pt for each cloister in the corners.
-If you have 4 cloisters in the corner, is it 16 pts or 4 pts?
+> If you have 4 cloisters in the corner, is it 16 pts or 4 pts?

 Its 4 points per cloister, because points counted for each cloister built, So 4 cloisters, would be 16pts total.

 [how-do-i-score-duplicates-of-these-buildings](https://boardgamegeek.com/thread/2205753/how-do-i-score-duplicates-of-these-buildings)
+> Do this buildings score individually?
+> 2 FARMS with 4 cottages on your board, 12 or 24 points?
+> 2 ORCHARDS each with 2 cottages in the same row or column, 6 or 12
+and, what if they share one cottage, 6, 9, or 12 points?
+> 2 GRANARYS same as above.
+> 2 GREENHOUSES with 3 cottages on your board.
+Do you score the contiguous group of cottages for 9 or 18 points?
+> 2 TAVERNS, 5 or 10 points?
+4 TAVERNS, 14 or 56?
+> 2 ALMSHOUSES, 5 or 10 points?
+4 ALMSHOUSES, 15 or 60?

+Every building scores individually, except for things like Tavern which obviously score collectively.
+Farms do not score at all; they feed cottages.
+A cottage scores if it is fed.
+It doesn’t matter if it’s fed twice.
+The cottage doesn’t say “Score points each time it’s fed.”
+So you look at your board and say “This farm is gonna feed those 4 cottages, so they each score.
+This other farm is gonna feed those other 4 cottages so they score.
+This 9th cottage is left unfed so it doesn’t score.”
+Etc.
+In your example, 2 Taverns are worth 5 points total, and 2 Almshouses are worth 5 points total.

 [can-cubes-on-factories-be-used-in-building-pattern](https://boardgamegeek.com/thread/2333380/can-cubes-on-factories-be-used-in-building-pattern)